Last updated: December 5, 2021

 Exam: The patient is anxious, although pain free.
 His skin is warm, pale and slightly diaphoretic.
 His pulses are all strong and regular.

 Pulse is 82.
 Respirations: 22 Pulse Oximetry: 96% on room air.
 BP: 148/88

 Monitor: Normal sinus rhythm with a rate in the 80’s.
 His 12-Lead ECG is as above.

 If this patient is not properly treated he will probably experience

-Discussion: This patient’s immediately treatment should be based on the algorithm for Acute Coronary Syndrome.
-This should include Aspirin (Heparin if catheterization is delayed for any reason).
+Discussion: This patient’s immediate treatment should be based on the algorithm for Acute Coronary Syndrome.
+This should include aspirin (Heparin if catheterization is delayed for any reason).
 He does not require oxygen therapy as he is not short of breath and his oxygen saturation is above 94% on room air.

-ECG: This ECG is indicative of Whellen’s Syndrome.
-The ECG reveals deep T wave inversion (or biphasic T waves) in V2 – V4 in a patient who had previous chest pain that has resolved.
-This is an indication of critical proximal LAD disease and requires immediate catheterization and stent placement to avoid infarction.
-Left untreated these patients will experience acute anterior wall infarction in the immediate future.
+ECG: This ECG is indicative of Wellen’s Syndrome.
+The ECG reveals deep T-wave inversion (or biphasic T-waves) in V2 – V4 in a patient who had previous chest pain that has resolved.
+This is an indication1 of critical proximal LAD disease and requires immediate catheterization and stent placement to avoid infarction.
+Left untreated, these patients will experience acute anterior wall infarction in the immediate future.

 This patient was taken to the catheterization laboratory which revealed the following proximal LAD lesion.
 A drug-eluting stent was placed resulting in the restoration of normal flow.
 The patient should do well into the future.

-Last reviewed and updated by Amanda Spier, RN, BSN on Mar 29, 2017
+Last reviewed and updated by Caitlin Goodwin on Nov 29, 2021LinkedIn